Stephanie Trick

-Stephanie Trick (born 1987 in St. Louis, Missouri, United States) is an American stride, ragtime and jazz pianist.
+Stephanie Trick (born 1987 in San Francisco, California, United States) is an American stride, ragtime and jazz pianist.

 Biography

-Trick began playing piano at the age of five.
+Trick is the daughter of late I/T professional Allen Trick (1952-2012) and Filipina-American nurse Alina (Marcilla) Trick of St. Louis.
+Stephanie began playing piano at the age of five.
 Her interest outside classical music began at the age of ten, when her piano teacher introduced her to ragtime.
 She received her BA degree in music with honors from the University of Chicago in 2009.

 Trick demonstrates piano performance and composition styles of stride, ragtime and jazz piano from the 1900s to the 1940s.
 She emphasizes jazz standards, stride and boogie-woogie tunes with an accent on her specialty of Harlem stride.
 Trick and her husband, pianist Paolo Alderighi, reside in both St. Louis and Milan, Italy, his home town.